 Sure you could!

-Is there a story behind your business?
-Or interesting data that you've collected via your operations?
+Or exciting data that you've collected via your operations?

 The ideas are endless.